Skip to main content

 • Simple form with allowed_tools, blocked_tools, and max_actions_per_session.

-• Expanded form with role-based tool rules, rate limits, transaction limits, kill switches, and monitoring.
+• Expanded form with role-based tool rules, rate limits, transaction limits, and the supported kill-switch checks.

 Supported fields: